 Vehicle purchase cost - Both BEV and FCEV trucks are currently far more expensive to purchase (or lease) than the diesels they would replace.
-Future resale value of the truck is also a concern, because it is hard to estimate the future resale value of equipment that so far has only been sold in very limited numbers, and whose usability depends on refill infrastructure that is limited or non-existent in many areas.
-This uncertainty alone creates a risk that many fleets will not accept.
+The potential resale value of the truck is also a concern, because it is hard to estimate the future resale value of equipment that so far has only been sold in very limited numbers, and whose usability depends on refill infrastructure that is limited or non-existent in many areas.

 Vehicle running costs - Less obvious than purchase costs, running costs include not only direct costs like fuel (diesel, hydrogen, or electricity) but also insurance, maintenance, registration, and labour required to operate and maintain the new technologies.
-Unreliability may also be a major cost - expenses are incurred with unplanned downtime, roadside breakdowns and repairs.
+The reliability of a truck is a major cost to a business - expenses are incurred with planned downtime, but even more with unplanned downtime and roadside breakdowns.